nodi37/WebsiteCreator/frontend/README.md

 # To install:
 Copy content of env_template file to .env file.
 Set:
-- VUE_APP_API_PATH - API adress,
+- VUE_APP_API_PATH - API address,

 Leave other values as they are.
-This are language settings, not ready yet, i will work on it.
+This are language settings.

 Run following commands:
 ```